 To use library resources you must have Internet access and a Marian University ID.

-If you are an AGS (Adult and Graduate Studies) student and have not received a Marian University ID, call or email the library circulation desk.
+If you are an AGS (Adult and Graduate Studies) student and have not received a Marian University ID, call or email the library.

-Access from off-campus to some resources (i.e., Databases A-Z, Pathfinders, WorldCat, etc.) requires a login.
+Access from off-campus to most resources (i.e., Databases, e-Books, WorldCat, etc.) requires a login.
 Instructions on how to log in from off campus are available on the library's Off-Campus Access page.